How To Become a Licensed Real Estate Agent in New York

 The Cons of Becoming a Real Estate Agent in New York

-While becoming a real estate may sound exciting there are some very harsh realities most agents will face at one time or another.
+While becoming a real estate agent may sound exciting, there are some very harsh realities most agents will face at one time or another.

 Lack of a Steady Income

-Plus, you have to file 1099, which means you won’t receive health insurance from your broker and have to keep track of all your expenses for tax purposes.
+Plus, as an independent contractor, you must file a 1099 in most cases, which means you won't receive health insurance from your broker and must keep track of all your expenses for tax purposes.

-Even very experienced and fairly successful agents and brokers can have periods where they have a dry spell.
+Even very experienced and successful agents and brokers can have a dry spell.

-You are at your client’s beck and call, you need to be always advertising, you need to keep searching for clients to make money, and your weekends are shot because you have to conduct open houses.
+You are at yclient'snt's beck and call, you need to be always advertising, you need to keep searching for clients to make money, and your weekends are shot because you must conduct open houses.

-Not only that, a client meeting usually takes place on weekday evenings and weekends, so forget about family time.
+Also, a client meeting usually occurs on weekday evenings and weekends, so forget about family time.

-According to Boucos, “You not only have to learn how to maximize your time, but you also have to learn the tech side of things.
-Every brokerage has a different technology platform.”
+Boucos says, "You have to learn how to maximize your time and the tech side of things.
+Every brokerage has a different technology platform," rm."

-You have to also learn how to search for listings in the company’s database and how to put files together.
+You must also learn to search for listings in the company's database and assemble files.

 You Might Face a Lot of Rejection